FLEETCOR Technologies (NYSE:FLT) Updates Q3 2021 Earnings Guidance

-FLEETCOR Technologies (NYSE:FLT) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
+FLEETCOR Technologies (NYSE:FLT) updated its third quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $3.350-$3.550 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.330.
 The company issued revenue guidance of -.FLEETCOR Technologies also updated its FY 2021 guidance to $12.800-$13.000 EPS.

+A number of research firms recently commented on FLT.
+Morgan Stanley increased their price target on FLEETCOR Technologies from $275.00 to $285.00 and gave the stock an equal weight rating in a research report on Thursday, August 5th. increased their price objective on FLEETCOR Technologies from $310.00 to $335.00 in a research report on Friday, May 7th.
+Citigroup increased their price objective on FLEETCOR Technologies from $310.00 to $335.00 in a research report on Friday, May 7th.
+Barclays increased their price objective on FLEETCOR Technologies from $310.00 to $321.00 and gave the company an overweight rating in a research report on Monday, May 10th.
+Finally, Mizuho increased their price target on FLEETCOR Technologies from $245.00 to $280.00 and gave the company a neutral rating in a research note on Monday, May 10th.
+Three investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and an average price target of $314.64.

 FLEETCOR Technologies, Inc provides digital payment solutions for businesses to control purchases and make payments.
 It offers corporate payments solutions, such as accounts payable automation; Virtual Card, which provides a single-use card number for a specific amount usable within a defined timeframe; Cross-Border that is used by its customers to pay international suppliers, foreign office and personnel expenses, capital expenditures, and profit repatriation and dividends; and purchasing cards and travel and entertainment cards for its customers to analyse and manage their corporate spending.